oguzcansencan/JavaCourse-Homework2/README.md

         - price (int)
         - registration_number (String)

-- Then all the Getters and Setters are created for each of the attributes above.
+- Then all the **Getters and Setters** are created for each of the attributes above.

-- Then Test Class is created which has the methods below:
+- Then **Test Class** is created which has the methods below:

         - getCarsByBrand(Car[] arr, String brand)
         - getCarsByModelAndAge(Car[] arr, String model, int age)
         - getCarsByYearAndPrice(Car[] arr, int year, int price)

-The three methods above are created to select cars depending on the specific attributes.
+The three methods above are created to select cars **depending on the specific attributes**.

         - printCars(List<Car> list)
         - exportToTXT(String filename, List<Car> list)

-The last two methods above are created to display the filtered lists.
+The last two methods above are created to **display the filtered lists**.

-Cars are created by random values and the four TXT files can be found in the project
+Cars are created **by random values** and the **four TXT files** can be found in the project folder

         all_cars.txt
         cars_filtered_by_brand_(Porsche).txt